penguin-cmyk/cli-tool/README.md

 # cli-tool
-simple cli tool rust that im working on
+🦀 Simple cli tool that im working on in rust for fun